cpp-lln-lab/bidspm/README.md

 ## Order of the analysis

 1.  __Remove Dummy Scans__:
-Removes dummy scans by running the script:
+Unzip bold files and removes dummy scans by running the script (to be run even if `opt.numDummies` set to `0`):
 `BIDS_rmDummies.m`

 2.  __Slice Time Correction__: Performs Slice Time Correction of the functional volumes by running the script: